 We’re deeply saddened to hear of this terrible crash.

 It is not always safe when helping in an accident scene.
 The person helping could suffer injuries or harm.
 Accident scenes can be very dangerous places even after a wreck is over.
 Especially on freeways, approaching vehicles will often strike pedestrians at the scene.

-The American Auto Association says that if a person is involved in a crash and there is a significant risk of further collisions, then the best thing to do is stay in the car until told to get out by authorities.
+The American Auto Association says that if a person is involved in a crash and there is a significant risk of further collisions, or being killed by another driver.
+Then the best thing to do is stay in the car until told to get out by authorities.